-Follow us on social media and sign-up for monthly email updates by subscribing to Marin Water's e-news.
-Stay informed of the District's water supply, drought updates, home water-saving tips and incentives, watershed projects, volunteer opportunities, District job openings and more.
+Follow us on social media and sign up for monthly email updates by subscribing to Marin Water's e-news.
+Stay informed on the District's water supply, home water-saving tips and incentives, watershed projects, volunteer opportunities, District job openings and more.